 In conclusion, the passage from "Frankenstein" quoted above offers a profound insight into the monster's innermost thoughts and feelings as he confronts the consequences of his actions.
 The monster's despair and self-loathing speak to the broader themes of isolation, rejection, and the search for acceptance that permeate the novel.
 By contextualizing the passage within the larger plot of the novel, identifying the narrator and their concerns, and exploring the justification for these concerns, we gain a deeper understanding of the complex emotions and motivations that drive the characters in Shelley's masterpiece.
 Ultimately, the passage serves as a potent reminder of the power of empathy, understanding, and the need for compassion in a world that often seeks to demonize the "other."

 References:

 Shelley, Mary.
 "Frankenstein."
 Signet Classics, 2000.
+Incomplete reference.

+Poorly referenced.

+In-text citations have no relevant page numbers.

+Some effort.
+Some language errors.

+50%